wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 This FPGA tutorial shows how to use the `ap_float` type with some simple examples and recommended best practices.

 This data-type can be used in place of native floating point types to generate area efficient and optimized designs for the FPGA.
-For example, operations which do not utilize all of the bits the native types or desings which do not require all of the range and precision of native types are good candidates for replacement with the `ap_float` type.
+For example, operations which do not utilize all the bits of the native types or designs which do not require all of the range and precision of native types are good candidates for replacement with the `ap_float` type.

 This tutorial will present the following:
 1. How to include the `ap_float` type and an overview of common `ap_float` use cases.
 2. A Polynomial Sine Approximation example which illustrates how to trade off mathematical accuracy for lesser FPGA resource utilization.
 3. Rounding Mode and native type to `ap_float` type conversion examples which describe various `ap_float` rounding modes and their effect on accuracy and FPGA resource utilization.
-4. A Quadratic Equation Solver example which show cases explicit `ap_float` math functions and how they can be used to replace mathematical operators like `*, /, +` and `-` for better quality of results.
+4. A Quadratic Equation Solver example which showcases explicit `ap_float` math functions and how they can be used to replace mathematical operators like `*, /, +` and `-` for better quality of results.

 ## Simple Code Example